Meet HVTP’s Board of Directors

 MS Communications Management, Syracuse University

 Mary Jeanne Packer is the president of Battenkill Fibers Carding and Spinning Mill, a fiber processing mill located in Greenwich, NY.
-Ms Packer founded the mill in 2009 to provide value-added, custom carding and spinning services for fiber farms and others; and to manufacture yarn and fiber products for wholesale and retail markets.
-The mill produces 100-150 lbs of artisan quality natural-colored and dyed semi-worsted yarn daily using refurbished traditional milling machinery.
-Battenkill Fibers brought nearly 20 new full time and part time jobs to rural Washington County, NY; and in 2015 was named the County’s Small Business of the Year.
+MJ Packer founded the mill in 2009 to provide value-added, custom carding and spinning services for fiber farms and others, and to manufacture yarn and fiber products for wholesale and retail markets.

 Maple Shade Farm &